emcon33/Virtualization-on-ROSA/readme.md

 #14 You are now up and running with a VM, add it to the app space with containers to show a mixed environment.
 Extract your YAML and use that in a pipeline/gitops etc.

-Fedora Install look with console
+Fedora Install look with console.
 <p align="left">
   <a href="#"><img src="./fedora_install.jpg" width="600"></a> <br />
   <em>